kishanDoshi8/pig-game/README.md

 # pig-game
-A simple game pig you can play with your friend
+A simple game pig game you can play with your friend

 Rules:
 - 2 player game